takashi-randomwalker/HyperCubeHarmonic/README.md

 # HyperCubeHarmonic and SphereHarmonic
 This repository contains two notebooks of Wolfram Mathematica.
-They are a type of musical instrument designed by Maria Manone and Takashi Yoshino.
+They are a type of musical instrument designed by Maria Mannone and Takashi Yoshino.
 - HyperCubeHarmonic.nb: A virtual program of a musical instrument based on the Rubik's cube in the four-dimensional space.
 - SphereHarmonic.nb: A virtual program of a musical instrument based on the C8 temari division on the spherical surface.